-A library website is pretty standard for schools, but a School Librarian needs to ask, “Is our School Library Website truly useful to students and teachers?”
 I created my first school website in the mid 90s and included useful curriculum links for students and teachers.
 As The Web developed, I added more advanced features to my school library website that increased its value for viewers.
-One valuable addition has been embedded elements from other web sources to support reading, research, library use, and communication outside the school library.
+One valuable addition has been embedded features from other web sources to support reading, research, library use, and communication outside the school library.

 EMBED TO SUPPORT READING

-Other helpful embeds that promote a reading culture in our school are podcast booktalks and video booktrailers.
-It’s exciting for students to create these and see them displayed on the school library website, and for their fellow students to view them and decide to check out the books.
+Other helpful embeds that promote a reading culture in our school are podcast booktalks and video booktrailers created by 7th & 8th grade ELA students.
+It’s exciting for students to create these and then see them displayed on the school library website, and their fellow students view them to decide which books to check out next.

 EMBED TO SUPPORT LIBRARY USE

 Our school has a highly transitory school population so I embedded a helpful ThingLink map of our School Library.
-New students click on the icons to find out more about the library, including watching a YouTube video on how to choose a good book and hearing a personal SoundCloud greeting from the librarian, Ms. P. Try some of the info-icons yourself!
+New students click on the icons to find out more about the library.
+I included a YouTube video on how to choose a good book and a personal SoundCloud greeting from me, the Librarian, Ms. P. Try some of the info-icons yourself!

 EMBED TO SUPPORT STUDENT RESEARCH

-While providing a linklist of student research resources is helpful, using an embed feature engages student interest to look at resources that are especially good, for example, directing 7g Social Studies students to the Texas Almanac!
+Providing a linklist of student research resources is helpful, but I also use an embed feature to engage student interest in resources that are especially good, for example, directing 7g Social Studies students to the Texas Almanac!

 The Texas Almanac is a biennially published reference work providing information for the general public on the history of the state and its people, government and politics, economics, natural resources, holidays, culture, education, recreation, the arts, and other topics.